NSO-developer/nso-gitbook/nokia-sros_nc/README-ned-settings.md

       For example to be able to use the 'delayed-commit' feature, this is necessary.

+    - transaction nmda get-data enable <true|false> (default false)

+      Use get-data rpc for data retrieval, if device supports it.

+    - transaction nmda get-data datastore <union>

+      Configure datastore to be used when using the get-data rpc.

 ## 2.1. ned-settings nokia-sros_nc transaction extra-get-config-paths
 ---------------------------------------------------------------------